AnujCMD/Spottabl-Campus-Assignment/README.md

 # Spottabl-Campus-Recruitment-Assignment-2020
-This assignment is related to java backend developer.
+This assignment is related to backend developer.